Aurora-yzj/openwrt-selinux-policy/README.md

 root@OpenWrt:~# exit
 ```
 It works in enforcing mode.
 We can just add that last rule and then
-push the policy to GitHub, and use that to build a new `ipk` package,
+push the policy to Github, and use that to build a new `ipk` package,
 and then create a new sysupgrade image with our new policy using the
 `Image Builder`.

-## Append the last rule, build and push to GitHub
+## Append the last rule, build and push to Github
 ```
 [kcinimod@brutus selinux-policy-myfork]$ cat >> src/agent/helloworld.cil <<EOF
 (in .helloworld ;; insert into existing helloworld container